evrimulgen/mia-gui/src/main/resources/README/README.md

 ### yaml configuration  ###

 Configuration can also be done using yaml files.
 Good to know about yaml files:
 - A yaml file is a plain text file with the extension .yml
 - Non-profile specific configuration is set in the "application.yml"
 - Profile specific configuration (e.g. database configuration) is set in the "application-dev.yml" or  "application-prod.yml"
 - These files should be located next to the jar
 - TABS are not allowed in yaml files
+- Each micro service contains a folder "\src\main\resources\README\application.yml" with a configuration template.

 For every application the following properties can be set in the "application.yml"